fatalistix/21206-Labs-2nd-course-CPP/README.md

-# Here you can find fatalistix's labs from 2nd course
+# Here you can find fatalistix's labs
+2nd course FIT, CPP